Sunday's Scottish Gossip

 Celtic midfielder Matt O'Riley is expected to be called up to the Denmark squad.
 (Record)

-Dundee, who visit league leaders Celtic on Sunday, will lean heavily on their senior players in their survival fight under new boss Mark McGhee.
+Dundee, who visit Scottish Premiership leaders Celtic on Sunday, will lean heavily on their senior players in their survival fight under new boss Mark McGhee.
 (Herald - subscription required)

 Ross County manager Malky Mackay disputes Jake Doyle-Hayes' opener in Hibernian's 2-0 win over the Staggies on Saturday.
 (Press and Journal - subscription required)